razvanvancea/broken-link-checker-tool/README.md

 ## RUN

--- scan only the links in the current page --
+-- scan only the links on the current page --

 ```sh
 npx blc https://qa-practice.netlify.app
 ```

--- scan links recursively in the entire project (current page, other pages and subpages) --
+-- scan links recursively in the entire project (current page, other pages, and subpages) --

 ```sh
 npx blc https://qa-practice.netlify.app -ro